jordanterry/blog/_posts/2024-10-28-reusable-modules-easy-as-abi-lightning-blog.md

 }
 ```

-The `LoginViewModel` is now accessible outside the compilation unit where this is located.
-Any module consuming this
+The `LoginViewModel` is now accessible outside of its compilation unit.
+Any module consuming this module can see and
-module can see and use this type.
+use this type.

-Remember, `public` is optional unless you are compiling with `explicitApi()`.
+`public` is optional, it is implicit, unless you are compiling with `explicitApi()`.

 ### `internal`

-Next, we have `internal`.
 In this example we have placed an `internal` keyword before the `constructor`.

 ```kotlin
 public class LoginViewModel internal constructor() : ViewModel() {